Composer: Julián Mª Morejón Carmona

 People with physical difficulties

 Next, we analyze the degree of satisfaction of the user when operating in the application.
-In addition, to study the utility provided by the app.
+In addition, to study the utility that the app provides.

 In summary, the interaction with the application is quite intuitive and well designed, offering an agile and intuitive access.